rdoxenham/openstack-training/documentation/openstack-manual.md

 #**Lab 9: Deployment of Instances**

 **Prerequisites:**
-* All of the previous labs completed, i.e. Keystone, Cinder, Nova, Quantum and Glance installed
+* All of the previous labs completed, i.e. Keystone, Cinder, Nova, Neutron and Glance installed

 ##**Background Information**

 We're going to be starting our first instances in this lab.
 There are a few key concepts that we must understand in order to fully appreciate what this lab is trying to achieve.
 Firstly, networking; this is a fundamental concept within OpenStack and is quite difficult to understand when first starting off.
-OpenStack networking provides two methods of getting network access to instances, 1) nova-network and 2) Quantum, what we've configured so far is Quantum as it's replacing nova-network as of Grizzly, although it's still possible to use it.
+OpenStack networking provides two methods of getting network access to instances, 1) nova-network and 2) Neutron, what we've configured so far is Neutron as it's replacing nova-network as of Grizzly, although it's still possible to use it.

 For an instance to start, it must be assigned a network to attach to.
 These are typically private networks, i.e. have no public connectivity and is primarily used for virtual machine interconnects and private networking.
 Within OpenStack we bridge the private network out to the real world via a public (or 'external') network, it is simply the network interface in which public traffic will connect into, and is typically where you'd assign "floating IP's", i.e. IP addresses that are dynamically assigned to instances so that external traffic can be routed through correctly.
 Instances don't actually have direct access to the public network interface, they only see the private network and the administrator is responsible for optionally connecting a virtual router to interlink the two networks for both external access and inbound access from outside the private network.